jsitarski/bindata/manual.md

       ...
     end
 {:ruby}

-BinData is optimized to be declarative.
+JBinData is optimized to be declarative.
 For imperative use, the above naïve approach will be slow.
 Below are faster alternatives.

 The fastest approach is to reuse objects by calling `#clear` instead of